bearlikelion/popularplex/README.md

 # Plex Top Playlist

 This script is designed to run weekly, generating a playlist in Plex of most popular Movies and Television based on the data from the Tautulli API.
-It uses the [python-plexapi](https://github.com/pkkid/python-plexapi) package as well as [requests](http://python-requests.org/).
+It uses the [python-plexapi](https://github.com/pkkid/python-plexapi) package and [requests](http://python-requests.org/).

 ![Example Screenshot of Popular Playlists](Screenshot.png)